damikael/EmailOTPLoA3Authenticator/README.md

 ## Setup
 - Configure EmailOTP Authenticator and EmailOTP Provider as explained in https://docs.wso2.com/display/ISCONNECTORS/Configuring+EmailOTP+Authenticator
+- Deploy the endpoint directory emailotploa3authenticationendpoint into the <IS_HOME>/repository/deployment/server/webapps directory
 - Place the file target/it.linfaservice.wso2.authenticator.emailotploa3-1.0.0.jar into the <IS_HOME>/repository/components/dropins directory
 - Add the following configuration in the &lt;IS_HOME&gt;/repository/conf/identity/application-authentication.xml file under the &lt;AuthenticatorConfigs&gt; section (customize values for parameters AuthnContextClassRef *LoA2*, *LoA3*, *LoA4*)
  ```